-5.5 LANDSCAPE STANDARDS: OBSCURING EARTH BERMS AND WALLS, RIGHTS-OF-WAY BUFFERS, AND INTERIOR AND EXTERIOR LANDSCAPE PLANTINGS
+LANDSCAPE STANDARDS: OBSCURING EARTH BERMS AND WALLS, RIGHTS-OF-WAY BUFFERS, AND INTERIOR AND EXTERIOR LANDSCAPE PLANTINGS

-1. Intent.
-The intent of this Section is to achieve landscapes with creative placement and distinctive design that emphasize preservation of existing natural resources and the use of native plant materials, and a diversity of plant species; preserve and enhance existing woodlands, wetlands and natural open areas, which reduces impervious surfaces, enhances storm water management and prevents soil erosion and soil depletion; require appealing yet opaque visual and audible buffering between non-compatible land uses; and to utilize the best ecological concepts and environmental objectives with preservation as a priority, to protect and enhance the well being of the residents of the City of Novi.
+- 1. Intent.
+The intent of this Section is to achieve landscapes with creative placement and attractive designs that: - emphasize the preservation of existing natural resources, the use of native plant materials, and a diversity of plant species; - preserve and enhance existing woodlands, wetlands, and natural open areas; - reduce impervious surfaces, enhance storm water management, and prevent soil erosion and soil depletion; - provide appealing yet opaque visual and audible buffering between non-compatible land uses; and - utilize the best ecological concepts and environmental objectives with preservation and sustainability as a priority, in order to protect and enhance the well-being of the residents of the City of Novi.

 Landscape regulation is intended to establish minimum standards for all property in the City.
-Property owners and occupants are encouraged to exceed these standards, to minimize paved areas and other run-off areas, and to maximize the areas devoted to attractively designed and well-maintained landscapes.
+Property owners and occupants encouraged to exceed these standards, to minimize paved areas and other run-off areas, and to maximize the areas devoted to attractively designed and well-maintained landscapes.

-Landscape Plan Required.
+- 2. Landscape Plan Required.
 A landscape plan shall be submitted for any new commercial or residential development, and any addition to an existing building that is equal to or greater than a twenty-five (25) percent increase in the overall square footage of the building or fourhundred (400) square feet, whichever is less.
-With the exception of subsection 3.F, Individual (Non-Subdivision/Non-Site Condominium) Single-Family Street Tree Requirements, an owner of a single-family homesite shall not be required to comply with the provisions of this section.
-All landscape plans shall be prepared in accordance with the requirements of the this Ordinance and the requirements of the City of Novi "Landscaping Design Manual," as adopted by the City Council by resolution and which may similarly be amended by Council resolution from time to time.

-- 3. Landscape Requirements - A. Residential Adjacent to Non-Residential - Intent.
-To make provision for a visual buffer strip in each zoning and use classification when a non residential use abuts or is adjacent to any residential zoning district. - Requirements for Obscuring Landscaped Earth Berms and Walls.
-In all locations which abut or are adjacent to any residential district (RA, R-1, 2, 3, 4, RT, RM-1, RM-2, MH and any TC district if developed for residential purposes), an obscuring landscaped earth berm and plantings, as described, shall be proposed, approved, installed and maintained in connection with any development or use identified below.
-Where TC-1 and RM-2 are adjacent to TC-1 and RM-2, a wall and plantings shall be provided as indicated in the following Berm Requirement Chart.
+With the exception of Section 5.5.3.G.
+(Non-Subdivision/Non-Site Individual Condominium) Single-Family Street Tree Requirements, an owner of a single-family home-site shall not be required to comply with the provisions of this Section.
+All landscape plans shall be prepared in accordance with the requirements of this Ordinance and the requirements of the City of Novi Landscaping Design Manual, as adopted by the City Council by resolution and which may similarly be amended by Council resolution from time to - 3.
+Landscape Requirements - A. Residential Adjacent to Non-Residential - Intent.
+To make provision for a visual buffer strip in each zoning and use classification when a non-residential use abuts or is adjacent to any residential zoning district. - Requirements for Obscuring Landscaped Earth Berms and Walls.
+In all locations which abut or are adjacent to any residential district (RA, R-1, R-2, R-3, R-4, RT, RM-1, RM-2, MH and any TC district if developed for residential purposes), an obscuring landscaped earth berm and plantings. as described, shall be proposed, approved, installed and maintained in connection with any development or use identified below.
+Where TC-1 and RM-2 are adjacent to TC-1 and RM-2, a wall and plantings shall be provided as indicated in the following Berm Requirement Chart: